henrique-ft/entrance/README.md

 #### Testing

-You can easily test an route that require authentication following the example below:
+You can easily test routes that require authentication following the example below:

 ```elixir
 defmodule YourAppWeb.PageControllerTest do